Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Bimodal Posterior Distributions of DHO Parameters

 \section{Bimodal Posterior Distributions of DHO Parameters}

 By visually examining the posterior distribution of our MCMC samples, we found that some of them appear to be bi/multi-modal (see the left panel of Figure~\ref{fig:mcmc}).
-We suspect this bi/multi-modality to be caused by the poor sampling of our light curves and/or strong emission lines landing in the range of the specific photometric bands.
+We suspect this bi/multi-modality to have a mixture of different origins: intrinsic degeneracy (observed variability coming from different physical processes with comparable contributions), the poor sampling of our light curves, and strong emission lines landing in the range of the specific photometric bands.
 To automatically remove those fits from our analysis, we designed a bi-modality index $S_{\mathrm{BM}}$,